 One downside to data center proxies is that they’re easily identified as originating from a data center.
 Since normal users don’t access the internet with data center proxies, this can raise red flags if you want to mimic human behavior when web scraping.
 Some websites block all data center IPs.
 Other websites aren’t that drastic, but they may block the entire subnet if they detect bot-like behavior from a data center IP.

 If you’re using data center proxies, make sure your provider has extensive subnet diversity and free replacements in case of bans.
 Rayobyte offers data center proxies in over 26 countries.
 With 20,000 unique C-class subnets and nine ASNs, you’ll never have to worry about subnet bans.
 Our unlimited bandwidth and free replacements let you quickly recover from any bans and give you maximum uptime.

 If you simply want to hide your real IP address, you can use a static proxy IP.
 It substitutes a different IP address for your current one.
 It’s a great way to ensure anonymity and privacy on the internet.

 However, if you’re using proxies for web scraping, swapping one IP address for another static one won’t help.
 Many websites ban IP addresses if they detect bot-like behavior.
 Since web scrapers send out requests far faster than humans, they’re easily identifiable as bots unless you frequently change your IP address.

 This is where rotating proxies come in.
 Every time you send a request, it goes out with a different IP address.
 Your scraper will send 1000 requests with a separate IP address, making it look like 1000 users are sending individual requests instead of one sending 1000 requests.
-You can get either data center or residential rotating proxies.
-However, rotating residential proxies will give you the best results for any web scraping project.

 Shared proxies vs. private proxies